 Does tea tree oil affect hair color?

 Tea tree oil has astringent properties, which means it can lighten hair when used in large quantities.
-I would avoid using tea tree if you’ve recently colored your hair.
+I would avoid using tea tree oil if you’ve recently colored your hair.

 Will tea tree oil make hair thicker?

-No, tea tree oil won’t make hair come in thicker.
+No, tea tree oil won’t make your hair come in thicker.
 But by improving scalp health, it may help your hair grow longer and appear healthier.

 Tea Tree Hair Oil